SLUR-m-Py/SLURPY/README.md

 ## Check that fastp works
 ./fastp -h

+## Add the fastp to path within a ~/.bashrc file
+export PATH=$PATH:</path/to/fastp>

 ```

 Alternatively, fastp can be installed via a conda command.
+This step is not needed if the creation of the conda environment (shown above) works.
 ```
 ## Install latest version of fastp
 conda install bioconda::fastp